tus/tus-resumable-upload-protocol/protocol.md

 the specific implementation to decide.
 All URLs shown in this document are meant for example purposes only.

-In addition, the implementation of authentication is left for the server to decide.
+In addition, the implementation of authentication and authorization is left for the server to decide.

 ### Example